orbs-network/orbs-network-go/README.md

 ## Building Docker images only

-If you only want to build the Docker images containing the node binaries, you don't need to have Golang on your own machine (the node will be compiled inside the image).
+If you only want to build the Docker images containing the node binaries, you don't need to have golang on your own machine (the node will be compiled inside the image).

-* Make sure Docker is [installed](https://docs.docker.com/install/) on your machine.
+* Make sure Docker is [installed](https://docs.docker.com/install/).

+  > Verify with `docker version`

 * Run `./docker-build.sh` to create the images: